yhnavein/swaggie/README.md

 **Available options:**

 ```
 -V, --version              Output the version number
 -c, --config <path>        Path to a JSON configuration file
 -s, --src <url|path>       URL or file path to the OpenAPI spec
 -o, --out <filePath>       Output file path (omit to print to stdout)
 -b, --baseUrl <string>     Default base URL for the generated client (default: "")
 -t, --template <string>    Template to use for code generation (default: "axios")
 -m, --mode <mode>          Generation mode: "full" or "schemas" (default: "full")
 -d, --schemaStyle <style>  Schema object style: "interface" or "type" (default: "interface")
     --enumStyle <style>    Enum style for plain string enums: "union" or "enum" (default: "union")
+    --dateFormat <format>  Date handling in schemas: "Date" or "string"
+    --nullables <strategy> Nullable handling: "include", "nullableAsOptional", or "ignore"
     --preferAny            Use "any" instead of "unknown" for untyped values (default: false)
     --skipDeprecated       Exclude deprecated operations from the output (default: false)
     --servicePrefix        Prefix for service names — useful when generating multiple APIs
     --allowDots            Use dot notation to serialize nested object query params
     --arrayFormat          How arrays are serialized: "indices", "repeat", or "brackets"
 -h, --help                 Show help
 ```

 ### Formatting the Output